 • 4J.
 Conflict Management

 At the end of 2023 the land-based and coastal recovery operations assessed against all thirteen applicable requirements of Social Way 3.0 and the results of the assessment were incorporated into the site’s 2024 transition plan.
+Social Way continues to be the best practice tool for Social Performance and Management for 2025.

 FOCUSING ON PEOPLE